What Is Bad Debt Expense? How To Calculate and Record Bad Debt (With Examples)

 Bad debt can happen for several reasons, some of the most common being:

-• Disagreements—Customers are dissatisfied with your product or service quality and refuse to pay.
+- Disagreements — Customers express dissatisfaction with your product or service quality and refuse to pay their invoices.

 When the billing and payment experience isn’t optimized, overall customer experience suffers.
 Wakefield Research and Versapay's survey on the state of digitization in B2B finance reveals the extent of this disconnect.
 Eighty-five percent of c-level executives surveyed said miscommunication between their AR department and a customer has resulted in the customer not paying in full.